OpenLEADR/openleadr-python/docs/examples.rst

 Ready-to-Run Examples
 =====================

-This page contains examples for pyOpenADR:
+This page contains examples for OpenLEADR:

 .. _client_example: